 Welcome to the Amalfi Coast!
 After leaving Naples you head south to the land of lemons!
 Sorrento is known as one of the world’s most charming and romantic old towns with its many cafes, shops and historic sites.
 It is located in southern Italy about an hour south of Naples, wedged on a ledge and separates the Gulf of Naples from the Gulf of Salerno.
 This is a land of high hills and valleys and mountains surrounding the entire peninsula.
 The area is surrounded by smaller villages like Meta, Sant’ Agnello and the area known as Massa Lubrense.
-Sorrento is a good home base for your Amalfi Coast excursions.
+Sorrento can be a home base for your Amalfi Coast excursions.
 It is a short ferry ride to Capri from here or down to Positano and Amalfi.

 I have loved every minute of my time on the Amalfi Coast and frankly can’t wait to return again and again!
 Thanks for traveling with me!
 Ciao for now until my next adventure!
-If you missed parts 1-4 you can find them here on the blogand all the photos are on my Flickr album.
-Hundreds to enjoy and way too many to put in this blog.
+If you missed parts any part of this series you can find them here on the blog.

-When you are on the Amalfi Coast hire a private driver or take a taxi.
+When you are on the Amalfi Coast consider hiring a private driver or take a taxi.
 Both are experts in the sights and history of the area and will make your journey that much more memorable.

 Did you miss the rest of the series?
 Here are links: